 - The early comic issues of MAD often used these as background gags:

 - "Mole" (#2) had a reward of 20,000 rubles posted for Josef Stalin, "WANTED DEAD!"

 - "Dragged Net" (#3): "Wanted Alive!
 Marilyn Monroe"

 - "Sane" (#10), a Western parody, had a wanted poster in Yiddish.

-- "Mickey Rodent" (#19) had a poster for a "horse thief armed with a colt," with two equine faces.
+- "Mickey Rodent" (#19) had a poster for a "horse thief" known as Black Booty who "is armed with a colt," showing two bandit-masked equine faces.

 Films — Animation

 - Shrek gets a few of these in the first film.

 - Disney's Robin Hood has this.